-Over time, when you practice following the Inner Guidance Cycle you will get better able to pull the pieces within apart.
-You will be able to add in awareness of the stimulus and the subsequent reaction.
+Over time, when you practice following the Inner Guidance Cycle, you will get better able to pull the pieces within apart.
+You will become aware of the stimulus and the subsequent reaction.
 In time, rather than reacting, you’ll be able to choose a response to what is going on in your life.

 Consider the following example: